 Lee wasn’t arrested for his role in the war.
 However, he did go on to become the President of Washington College before his passing, and he had to give up his right to vote.

-Do you know any interesting facts about Robert E Lee that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting facts about Robert E Lee?
+Share them in the comments below!